alessandrocuzzocrea/garden/src/notes/small-web.md

 I'm getting really fed up with the corporate internet.
 It's killing the joy.

-I miss the good old days when surfing the web actually meant *discovering* random, personal, interesting sites.
+I miss the good old days when surfing the web actually meant *discovering* cool shit.

 The small web is where it still exists.
 Here are some places to find it.